prefeitura-rio/pipelines_weather_forecast_archive/pipelines/precipitation_model/impa/README.md

 In the `eval` folder, the output metrics and prediction graphs are found in their respective subfolder.

-In the `models` folder, the parameters and necessary information associated to each model are found.
+In the `models_[dataset]` folder, the parameters and necessary information associated to each model are found.

-In the `predictions` folder, the output predictions are saved in `.hdf` files which contain predictions for each model.
+In the `predictions_[dataset]` folder, the output predictions are saved in `.hdf` files which contain predictions for each model.
 In these files, the data is organized as follows:

 ```
 root